George Fox: Apprenticeship and Atherstone incident

-I cried to the Lord, saying, 'Why should I be thus, seeing I was never addicted to commit those evils?'
-And the Lord answered that it was needful I should have a sense of all conditions, how else should I speak to all conditions; and in this I saw the infinite love of God.

-It was accompanied by what he called "the command of God" to embark on a solitary itinerant lifestyle as he sought a solution from various so-called religious authorities: Puritan clergy of both the established Church of England and emerging nonconformist sects.
-Their failure to "speak to my condition" initiated his rejection of almost all outward forms of religion, and a determination to know all religious truth only "by experiment."
-His discipline of silent prayer gradually brought about a change in his condition, he came to experience what he called "great openings", interior religious revelations.
-This crisis was played out against the backdrop of the First English Civil War (1642–1646).

-A Catalogue of the Severall Sects and Opinions in England and other Nations, a London broadsheet denouncing English dissenters printed in 1647, a few years after Fox first visited London and the inaugural year of his preaching mission.
+A Catalogue of the Severall Sects and Opinions in England and other Nations, a London broadsheet denouncing English dissenters printed in 1647, a few years after Fox first visited London and in the inaugural year of his preaching mission.
 It depicts, among others, a Roman Catholic Jesuit, an Arminian, an Arian (probably a Socinian), a nudist Adamite, a Soul Sleeper, an Anabaptist performing credobaptism, a Familist, and one of the Seekers (Fox's own ill-defined group in his early years).